-- Keep toxic products and medications out of children’s sight and reach.
+- Keep toxic products, medications, and natural health products out of children’s sight and reach.

 - Store these products in cabinets and drawers with safety latches or in places children cannot get into.

-- Keep these products in their original containers.
+- Keep these products in their original containers with a childproof cap.

-- Never transfer hazardous products to food containers (e.g., gas in a water bottle).
+- Never transfer hazardous products to food containers (e.g., gasoline in a water bottle).

 - Keep children away from ashtrays and glasses containing alcoholic beverages.

-- To prevent drug overdose, carefully read the instructions before you give your child any medicine and measure out the exact dose.
+- Carefully read the instructions before you give your child any medicine and measure out the exact dose.
 See your pharmacist if you need help.